-Ten of the largest private equity buyout firms had at least 80 percent of their energy portfolios in fossil fuels, as of October 2021.
-As public markets attempt to shed assets, private equity asset managers have repeatedly acquired them and operated these fossil fuel assets out of the public eye and beyond the oversight of financial regulators.
-The billions of dollars private equity firms have deployed to drill, frack, transport, store, refine fossil fuels, and generate energy, stand in stark contrast to what climate scientists and international policymakers have called upon to align our trajectory to the 1.5 degrees Celsius warming scenario.
+Ten of the largest private equity buyout firms had at least 80 percent of their energy portfolios in fossil fuels, as of October 2021.4 As public markets attempt to shed assets, private equity asset managers have repeatedly acquired them and

-This report reveals the top eight private equity buyout firms invested in oil and gas and includes a set of demands to hold private equity accountable for the risks in their fossil fuel portfolios, the harmful impacts they have on the environment and frontline communities, and the need to execute a just energy transition.
+This report reveals the top eight private equity buyout firms invested in oil and gas and includes a set of demands to hold private equity accountable for the risks in their fossil fuel portfolios, the harmful impacts they have on the environment and frontline communities, and the need to execute a just energy transition.7

-The scorecard assesses and ranks the fossil fuel portfolios and progress toward an energy transition of eight of the largest private equity firms.
-These eight firms oversee a combined \$3.6 trillion in assets under management.
-The Carlyle Group ranked last among its peers, earning an F. In 2020, Carlyle-owned power plants emitted millions of tons of carbon dioxide, and the firm continues to demonstrate inadequate progress toward transitioning away from fossil fuels and reducing climate risks.
+The scorecard assesses and ranks the fossil fuel portfolios and progress toward an energy transition of eight of the largest private equity firms.8 These eight firms oversee a combined \$3.6 trillion in assets under management.9 The Carlyle Group ranked last among its peers, earning an F. In 2020, Carlyle-owned power plants emitted millions of tons of carbon dioxide, and the firm continues to demonstrate inadequate progress toward transitioning away from fossil fuels and reducing climate risks.
 Other bad actors include Warburg Pincus, KKR, Brookfield, Ares, Apollo, and Blackstone Group which all earned Ds.
 Private equity firm TPG earned a B, having a comparatively smaller portfolio of fossil fuels and having made some progress relative to its peers toward clean energy transition.